Vallavanukkum Vallavan: Production

 In September 2015, Bobby Simha said that he would produce and act in a venture called Vallavanuku Vallavan and that he had first heard and been impressed with the script in 2013.
-The film was to mark his first production venture,and purchase the project from Alphabet Production, from which he set up the studio, Assault Production.
+The film was to mark his first production venture, for which he set up the studio Assault Production, to co-produce the film alongside Sri Thenandal Films.
 Sshivada and Pooja Devariya were cast as the film's lead actresses during October 2015, while Raghu Dixit, Vivek Harshan and Padmesh were signed on as music composer, editor and cinematographer respectively.
+Production on the film took place throughout 2016, with the project garnering attention for featuring the actor in multiple roles.

+The financial problems of Sri Thenandal Films prompted a long delay in the release of the film.
+In 2019, it was reported that the fil would be sold to, and released by Libra Productions, but the changes did not lead to the film's release.
+It eventually was released theatrically in January 2023.

 Soundtrack

 The soundtrack was composed by Raghu Dixit.

 Release and reception

-Despite being completed in 2016, Vallanukkum Vallavan was released only in 20 January 2023, seven years after the delay.
+Despite being completed in 2016, Vallanukkum Vallavan was released on 20 January 2023, seven years after the delay.

-India Today gave a negative review citing "Unfortunately for them, this movie has nothing going for it.
-It’s an age-old story which looks very 80s and Bobby Simha’s character is not a novelty factor.
+Latha Srinivasan of India Today gave a negative review citing "It's an age-old story which looks very 80s and Bobby Simha’s character is not a novelty factor.
 Though the director has tried to add some elements of comedy along with the con angle, it doesn’t work" and concluded the film "can be given a complete miss".
-The Times of India wrote "Vallavanukkum Vallavan would have definitely worked for the audience if it would have released few years ago as planned.
+Logesh Balachandran of The Times of India wrote "Vallavanukkum Vallavan would have definitely worked for the audience if it would have released few years ago as planned.
 But now, having witnessed a lot of films of this genre, it might hardly engage the viewers."
+Malini Mannath wrote, "The film released after lying in the cans for about six years may not give a stale feel.
+But it has a script which is weakly etched, the screenplay taking a downslide as the story telling progresses".